-This cake does require a little planning ahead so it’s perhaps a good idea to do it over the weekend.
-Before you actually bake it, the fruity ingredients should be stirred together and allowed to steep in brandy overnight, just to make sure they are moist and juicy and oozing with flavour.
-But when you actually come to make the cake, it’s really just a case of stirring together these delicious ingredients, and then baking slowly in the oven while it makes your kitchen smell glorious.
+This christmas cake does require a little planning ahead so it’s perhaps a good idea to do it over the weekend.
+Before you bake it, the fruity ingredients should be stirred together and allowed to steep in brandy overnight, just to make sure they are moist and juicy and oozing with flavour.
+But when you actually come to make the cake, you’ll find it’s really just a case of stirring together these delicious ingredients, and then baking slowly in the oven while it makes your kitchen smell glorious.

-Once the cake is baked and cooled completely, you carefully wrap it up like a present in grease-proof paper and string and put it away in a cool, dark place, so that it’s ready and waiting for decorating just before Christmas.
+Once the christmas cake is baked and cooled completely, you carefully wrap it up like a present in grease-proof paper and string and put it away in a cool, dark place, so that it’s ready and waiting for decorating just before Christmas.

 This cake is so rich, dark and moist that the beauty is just as much on the inside as out, but when I do decorate it, I go for a glazed fruit and nut topping rather than the more traditional snowy icing on top.
 It’s a matter of personal taste of course, but it just seems a shame to spoil the goodness with all that white icing, and the glistening fruity jewels on top are far more festive.